Kernix13/beginner-git-commands/README.md

 These commands work for me when pushing to a repo I created without a README file.
 If you have a README file, then you will get an error when trying to push, so you'll have to do a `git pull` command to pull the README to your local repo then you can use `git push`.

 Here is a comparison of my commands vs. the commands you see on GitHub when you create an empty repo (there is only 1 difference).
-I am also tacking on the standard `add`, `commit`, and `push` commands:
+I am also tacking on the standard `add`, `commit`, and `push` commands.

+Commands in detail:

 | Command Description     | My Git commands | GitHub commands |
 | :---------------------- | --------------: | :------------- |